 The Tanjong Katong campus, affectionately known as TK, is a small, intimate school for students from two to 12 years; there are approximately 900 students here.
 TK does its best to create a close-knit school community with inter-connecting recreational areas and classrooms having direct access to a newly built Outdoor Discovery Centre.
 Other learning spaces include a library, an outdoor amphitheatre, a STEAM makerspace, a covered sports court, playing field, gym and outdoor classroom.

 The school moved onto the site of the former Tanjong Katong Girls’ School in 2007, which is a heritage site with plenty of charm.
-The government lease on the land at TK expires in 2020-21, but the school is confident that it will be renewed.
 While some of TK's facilities are not as glitzy as at other schools in the city, they are every bit as modern.
 In the school’s own words, "it's an intimate environment in lush green surroundings."
 And that is like a breath of fresh of air in a city such as Singapore.

 The campus is overseen by Head of School Peter Corcoran, and each school is managed by its own principal.
 The result is a campus that holds onto the spirit of the Canadian International School while offering a tailor-made, intimate learning experience for children at all levels.